 Empire vs. Jedi: Dagobah

 Here’s a shot of Dagobah as Luke arrives on the planet in Empire.
 The shot is filled with fog, which makes the set feel large because it obscures the horizon.
-The fog also helps scatter the light to give the swamp a soft and eerie feel that makes us uneasy.
-Lastly, the shot has depth not only because of the X-Wing’s nose pointing into the scene, but because of three points of orange color: the X-wing’s light in the foreground, R2’s light in the middle, and Luke’s flight suit in back.
+The fog also helps scatter the light to give the swamp a soft and eerie feel that makes us feel uneasy.
+Lastly, the shot has depth not only because of the X-Wing’s nose pointing away from us, but because of three points of orange color arranged at various distances from the camera: the X-wing’s light in the foreground, R2’s light in the middle, and Luke’s flight suit in back.

 Meanwhile, this establishing shot from Return of the Jedi feels somewhat flat in comparison.
 While there is fog, it mostly settles around the ground and does little to enhance the lighting, which is all coming from a source on the upper left of the screen… almost like someone is shining a big light from ceiling (which they are).
 All the color, meanwhile, is relegated to the same plane of the image: the X-wing.
 Behind the ship is simply a wall of vines, abruptly cutting off the image in the back and making the scene feel claustrophobic.
 This is essentially the same set as the shot from Empire, yet is feels restrictive.